How to Store Onions and Garlic

 Growing food organically blends the oldest methods of agriculture with recent advances in soil science and a deep understanding of ecology.
-Using methods that start by building soil fertility, organic farming creates healthy ecosystems that deliver their own pest- and disease-management solutions.
-Read more to discover key principles and some of the techniques of organic farming we use at Jacobs Farm Del Cabo.
+Using methods that start by building soil fertility, organic farming creates healthy ecosystems that deliver their own pest and disease management solutions.
+Read more to discover key principles and some of the techniques we use at Jacobs Farm del Cabo.

 To refrigerate or not to refrigerate, that is the question.

 When storing tomatoes you must fight the urge to place them in the fridge right away.
-It’s a common misunderstanding that tomatoes need to be refrigerated immediately.
-They are best kept at room temperature, which allows the fruit to fully ripen and the sugars fully develop.
+It is a common misunderstanding that tomatoes need to be refrigerated immediately.
+They are best kept at room temperature, which allows the fruit to fully ripen and the complexed sugars fully develop.
 When tomatoes are placed in the fridge it stops the ripening process and makes the tomato lose flavor.

-However, if your tomatoes are fully ripe and getting on the soft side and you’re one to not let food go to waste, placing them in the fridge will enable you to get a few more days out of them.
-It’s a balancing act, so just remember, if you just purchased them leave on the counter and when they start getting soft it's time to move them to the fridge!
+However, if your tomatoes are fully ripe and getting on the soft side—and you’re one to not let food go to waste—placing them in the fridge will enable you to get a few more days of shelf life.
+It’s a balancing act!

 How to Store Basil